 Do you pay close attention to fonts on advertisements or consider how commercials make you want to purchase – or avoid – certain products?
-Marketing is a multi-billion-dollar business that requires thousands of professionals.
-Whether you wish to work for a Fortune 500 company, focus on nonprofit fundraising, or choose another industry, an online marketing MBA can help you reach the top.
+Marketing is a multibillion-dollar business that requires thousands of well-educated and trained professionals.
+Whether you wish to work for a Fortune 500 company, focus on nonprofit fundraising, or choose another industry, an online marketing MBA can help you reach your highest career goals.

 By pursuing your MBA in marketing online, you can graduate more quickly without sacrificing dedication to your work or personal life, and it may be more affordable than a traditional MBA, too.
-Choosing to get an MBA is a big decision, and it’s normal to have questions about the process.
-We’re here to answer those questions while also providing research-backed info on the best available programs, common classes, available jobs, and average tuition.
-Keep reading to get everything you need to make an informed decision.
+Choosing to pursue an MBA is a big decision, and it’s normal to have lots of questions about the process.
+We’re here to answer those questions while also providing research-backed info on the best available programs, common classes, available jobs, and tuition costs.
+Keep reading to learn everything you need to make an informed decision on your online marketing MBA program.

-You can find countless MBA in marketing programs online these days, making it challenging to narrow your options and know which option best serves your needs.
-Whether you value accreditation, flexibility, or affordability, these three programs spotlighted in this section check all those boxes and more.
+You can find countless MBA in marketing programs online these days, making it challenging to narrow your options and determine which program best serves your needs.
+Whether you value accreditation, flexibility, or affordability, the three programs spotlighted below check all those boxes and more.
 In addition to holding AACSB accreditation, all three also provide lower-than-average tuition rates.
-If these three don’t tick all the boxes, check back later this year for our full ranking of online MBA in marketing programs.
+These spotlights will give you a good idea of what you should expect from the degree program you ultimately choose.
+Be sure to check back later for our full rankings list of online MBA in marketing programs.

 Lamar University

 Operating as part of the Texas State University System, Lamar University in Beaumont offers an MBA in marketing online program that you can complete in as few as 12 months.
-The school provides one of the most reasonable tuition rates, allowing you to earn your degree for $11,850.
-All told, you will complete 30 credits in both core and specialized topics, including international marketing, consumer behavior, marketing research, and strategic cases in services marketing and management.
+The school features one of the most affordable tuition rates going, allowing you to earn your degree for $13,153.
+All told, you will complete 30 credits in both core and specialized courses in subjects like international marketing, consumer behavior, marketing research, and strategic cases in services marketing and management.

-Lamar holds accreditation through AACSB, making it a great choice if you’re looking for a top-rated program.
+Lamar University’s business degree programs are accredited through the AACSB, making it a great choice if you’re looking for a top-rated program.
 It supports students from business and non-business undergraduate backgrounds, providing a set of leveling courses for those who need to get caught up.
-It also offers five start dates throughout the year to help you fit schoolwork into an already busy schedule.
+It also offers five start dates throughout the year to help you fit your studies into your already busy schedule.

 St. Bonaventure University

-Located in New York, St. Bonaventure University offers an AACSB-accredited online MBA in marketing.
-SBU uses a seven-week term schedule, with most graduating in two years.
-Motivated students can earn their diplomas in as few as 20 months.
-At no point will you need to visit the campus, making it a great degree if you need maximum flexibility.
+Located in New York State, St. Bonaventure University offers an AACSB-accredited MBA with a marketing concentration that can be completed 100% online.
+SBU uses a seven-week term schedule, with most students graduating in two years.
+However, highly-motivated students can earn their diplomas in as few as 20 months.
+At no point will you need to visit the campus, making this a great program choice if you need maximum flexibility.

 Required business classes include organizational behavior, financial management, and accounting practices and analysis.
 Required marketing classes include marketing research, marketing management, and consumer behavior.